 Limiting caffeine to 300 milligrams per day, equivalent to 2-3 cups of coffee, guarantees safe consumption.

-Monitoring caffeine effects on your baby and consulting healthcare providers if needed will help you navigate this aspect of breastfeeding for your baby’s well-being.
+monitoring caffeine effects on your baby and consulting healthcare providers if needed will help you navigate this aspect of breastfeeding for your baby’s well-being.

 European Food Safety Authority Guidelines